chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/images-directory/index.md

 ## Learn More

 The Chainguard Images Directory is a useful tool for understanding what Chainguard Images are available.
-To better understand how to work with individual Images, you can see if we have a [getting started guide](/chainguard/chainguard-images/getting-started/) available or review our [Image Reference resources](/chainguard/chainguard-images/reference/).
+To better understand how to work with individual Images, you can see if we have a [getting started guide](/chainguard/chainguard-images/getting-started/) available.
 We also provide a guide on [how to view security advisories](/chainguard/chainguard-images/security-advisories/) through our [self-service public Security Advisories page](https://images.chainguard.dev/security).